rotimiakinrinde/Employee-Performance-and-Attrition-Analysis/README.md

 Emerald Technologies has over 1 billion subscribers and employs a diverse workforce across various regions and departments.
 The company faces challenges with and want to :

-1. **High Attrition Rates:** Understanding factors driving employee turnover.
+1. **High Attrition Rates:** Understand factors driving employee turnover.
-2. **Performance Gaps:** Identifying low-performing employees for targeted development.
+2. **Performance Gaps:** Identify low-performing employees for targeted development.
-3. **Training Effectiveness:** Optimizing training programs to improve satisfaction and performance.
+3. **Training Effectiveness:** Optimise training programs to improve satisfaction and performance.

 This analysis leverages on SQL-based descriptive and diagnostic analytics to analyse employees' data and provide actionable insights.